-How threat, reward and stress come together to predict problem drinkingNovember 13th, 2012 in Psychology & Psychiatry /
+How threat, reward and stress come together to predict problem drinkingNovember 13, 2012 in Medicine & Health / Psychology & Psychiatry

 Having a drink after a stressful day at work may seem like a natural response for some, but can your neural circuits predict when a drink or two will become problem drinking?
 A study published in BioMed Central's open-access journal Biology of Mood & Anxiety Disorders suggests that may be the case.
 The study describes a highly novel mechanism predicting problem drinking in college students from fMRI data measuring individual differences in the functioning of reward and threat circuits in the brain.